sarahandromeda/hangman/README.md

-# hangman
+# Hangman

 Console based hangman game with Save and Load features enabled.
 Coded in ruby.